Quaternionic projective invariance of the $k$-Cauchy-Fueter complex and applications I: Introduction

 The $1$-Cauchy-Fueter complex has been studied by using commutative algebra and computer algebra method since 90s (cf. \cite{CSSS} and references therein).
 Meanwhile, Baston \cite{Ba} constructed a family of quaternionic complexes over complexified quaternionic-K\"ahler manifolds by using the twistor method, generalizing Eastwood-Penrose-Wells result for $n=1$ \cite{Eastwood}.
 The twistor construction implies the invariance of complexes under the action of ${\rm SL}(2n+2,\mathbb{C})$, which was used to find explicit form of operators in the complexified version of complexes \cite{bS} \cite{bures} \cite{CSS}.
+See also \cite{CC,CaSS,CS,Salac} and references therein for the construction of invariant differential operators and complexes.
+Several interesting differential complexes over curved manifolds have been constructed from BGG sequences \cite{CSS01} \cite{CS2} associated to a semisimple Lie algebra $\mathfrak g$ and a parabolic subalgebra.
+This construction can be applied to quaternionic manifolds.
+But the kernel of the first operator of a BGG sequence is a finite dimensional irreducible representation of $\mathfrak g$, while for the $k$-Cauchy-Fueter complex, the kernel of the first operator (i.e. the $k$-Cauchy-Fueter operator) is of infinite dimensional.
+So it is not a BGG sequence.
 In this paper, we find the transformation formula of each operator $ \mathcal{ D}_j $ in \eqref{eq:CF-complex} under the action of ${\rm SL}(n+1,\mathbb{H})$, which acts on $\mathbb{H}^{ n}$ as quaternionic fractional linear transformations.
 This transformation formulae have several important applications to $k$-regular functions and geometry of domains.